 Gluten-free living just got better!
 We all miss these delightful little dumplings, fried with a little butter and onion.
+So grab a bag of MinusG Pie Crust Mix and let's get started.
 Oh, I can't wait!

 - 1 bag Pie Crust Mix

 - 2 egg or "just egg"

 - ½ c. milk of choice

 Potato Cheddar Filling

 - ½ tsp garlic powder